-This procedure is a general guideline to help the customer process their printed VisJet® M2 Cast parts with VisiJet Support Wax Remover (VSWR) in a large ultrasonic cleaner.
+This procedure is a general guideline to help the customer process their printed VisJet® M2 Cast or Jewel Wax Red parts with VisiJet Support Wax Remover (VSWR) in a large ultrasonic cleaner.
 Your results may vary slightly from the below procedure.
 Before proceeding with this method, confirm you have the following items in place.
 Also, make sure to perform this procedure in a well ventilated room or under a ventilation hood following all local safety procedures and regulations.

 - Large ultrasonic cleaner

 - Nitrile gloves